EasyApache 4 and the ea-php-cli Package

 The ea-php-cli-lsphp

-package manages this binary.
-If you can not call this binary, you can install it manually with the following command:
+binary.
+If you cannot call this binary, install the ea-php-cli-lsphp

 /usr/local/bin/lsphp